radoslavirha/homeassistant-addons/README.md

 ## Support

 You could also open an issue here on GitHub.
-Note, I use a separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

 - [Open an issue for the add-on: LaskaKit data feeder][laskakit-data-feeder-issue]